 Tax Obligations, Insurance Options, and Money-Saving Matters

-- Check your savings or, if you don’t have any, now is the right moment to start saving some money.
+- Check your savings or, if you don’t have any, now is the right moment to start saving some money so you will be able to better balance finances abroad.
 It might seem like three months is too short of a time to save a significant amount, but that’s not entirely true.
 Savings, no matter how big, can help you if, during the move, some unexpected costs occur.

 - Get information about your tax obligations – As a US citizen, you will still have a responsibility to pay taxes to your native country, even though you have moved across the world.
 That’s why you should set an appointment with a tax professional because there might be a chance for some provisions that can lower your tax liability.